Affordance-based Robot Manipulation

 Real-world Experiments

-Flow Matching Policy has been tested on 10 tasks across Activities of Daily Living, and leads to consistently better performance than alternative behavior cloning methods.
+Flow Matching has been tested on 10 tasks across Activities of Daily Living, and leads to consistently better performance than alternative behavior cloning methods.
 (Videos are 4x speed)

 Comb the hair